Legoland operator Merlin puts blocks in place for growth

 Its San Francisco Dungeon, its first outside Europe, has traded well, while in Shanghai attendance at its Madame Tussauds waxworks has doubled in five years.

-The addition of a Shrek-themed brand next year, following a tie-up with Dreamworks, will boost those ambitions and potentially increase annual openings to eight or nine.
+The addition of a Shrek-themed brand next year, following a tie-up with Dreamworks DWA.O, will boost those ambitions and potentially increase annual openings to eight or nine.

 The expansion is part of Merlin's target for a three-way revenue split from Europe, North America and Asia Pacific within a decade -- versus 65 percent coming from Europe now.